-DP - Edu cational Program Chart (Mathematics and Computer Sc ience Program)
+DP - Educational Program Chart (Mathematics and Computer Science Program)

-Mathematics and Computer Science Program standards for research implementation that enable them essence of various issues in society based on their own academic knowledge and a broad perspective, take the lead in solving these issues through the process of advanced DP3:< Social involvement> Students have the ability to discuss ar evaluate the roles and responsibilities of science and technology from diverse perspectives of society and th environment as individuals involved in the dissemination and utilization of science and technology.
+Mathematics and Computer Science Program DP1:< Advanced expertise and academic knowledge > Students possess advanced expertise, skills and ethical standards for research implementation that enable them to independently conduct research and development activities in the fields of Mathematics, Data Science and Computer Science.
+DP2:< Research and development ability> Students have the ability to analyze the essence of various issues in society based on their own academic knowledge and a broad perspective, take the lead in solving these issues through the process of advanced research, study and development, and DP3:< Social involvement > Students have the ability to discuss and evaluate the roles and responsibilities of science and technology from diverse perspectives of society and the environment as individuals involved in the dissemination and utilization of

-Advanced Research Ethics 0 0
+Advanced Research Ethics 0 disseminate the results of their work. ©

-Common Sul bjects of the English in Science and Technology 0 0 [
+Common Su bjects of the English in Science and Technology ŏ 0

-Master's Program Academic Presentation O 0
+Master's Program Academic Presentation 0 0

 Mater Research 1,2 0 0 0

 Basic Seminar on Mathematics and Computer Science 0 0 0

 Fundamentals of Applied Mathematics 0 0

-Fundamentals of Programming 0 0 0
+Fundamentals of Programming 0 0

-Subjects Advanced Seminar on SDG s 0 O O
+Subjects Advanced Seminar on SDG s 0 0 0

-Common Advanced Management of Technology 0 O
+Common Advanced Management of Technology 0 0

 Subjects of Toward the Realization of an Inclusive Society 0

 Math. & Comp.
 Sci.
-Practical Advanced Seminar A Advanced Seminar B Advanced Seminar C Advanced Seminar D © 0 0
+Practical Advanced Seminar A Advanced Seminar B Advanced Seminar C Advanced Seminar D 0 0 0

 Subjects DS/AI Application PBL Exercise 1 0 0 0

-DS/AI Application PBL Exercise 2 0 ©.
-0
+DS/AI Application PBL Exercise 2 0 0

 Internship 0 0

-Specialized d Subjects © 0 0
+Specialize d Subjects 0 0 0